 Despite their size, these gentle giants are generally loyal, well-tempered and good-natured creatures.

-According to the American Kennel Club, among the world’s largest dog breeds is the English Mastiff, also known as the Old English Mastiff.
-There’s a qualifier to that claim to fame, however: Mastiffs are considered the heaviest dog breed, but not necessarily the tallest.
+According to the American Kennel Club, one of the world’s largest dog breeds is the English Mastiff, also known as the Old English Mastiff.
+There’s a qualifier to that claim to fame, however: Mastiffs are considered the heaviest dog breed, but they’re not necessarily the tallest.
 They can weigh anywhere from 50 kilograms (110 pounds) to 155 kilograms (343 pounds).
 The height of a mastiff can range from 63 centimetres (25 inches) at the shoulder to 91 centimetres (36 inches).

 In 1989, Zorba, an English Mastiff, broke records as the world’s heaviest and tallest dog, with a weight of 155 kilograms (343 pounds).
 Zorba measured over 2.4 metres (8 feet) from nose to tail and was said to be about the size of a small donkey.
 Hercules, a 128 kilogram (282 pound) English mastiff with a 97 centimetre (38 inch) neck, cinched the record in 2001 for World’s Heaviest Dog.